siqb/CarND-LaneLines-P1/README.md

 6. Draw Hough lines

-* It was tricky to tune the Hough algorithm parameters (rho, theta, threshold, min_line_len, max_line_gap) but eventually, I was able to get an image with continuous lane line projections over the solid lane lines and broken lane line projections over the broken lane lines.
+* In a nutshell, the Hough transform is an algorithm which allows you to convert points to lines.
+A good explanation can be found [here](http://aishack.in/tutorials/hough-transform-basics/).
+It was tricky to tune the Hough algorithm parameters (rho, theta, threshold, min_line_len, max_line_gap) but eventually, I was able to get an image with continuous lane line projections over the solid lane lines and broken lane line projections over the broken lane lines.

 ![alt text][image6]